B.F.A. or B.A. concentration in Creative Writing

 Poetry

-• start a new page with each poem
+• Start each poem on a new page

 Fiction or Creative Non-Fiction

-• if submitting multiple pieces, start a new page with each
+• If submitting multiple pieces, start each on a separate page

-If you are submitting work in more than one genre, the entire sample should total 25 pages or less.
+Note: If you’re submitting work in more than one genre, your combined page count should not exceed 25 pages in total.

 Student Learning Outcomes University Learning Goals (KMERI*)